-Effective July 1, 2005, the Company adopted SFAS No. 123R, "Share-Based Payment."
+Effective July 1, 2005, the Company adopted Statement of Financial Accounting Standards (SFAS) No. 123R, "Share-Based Payment."
 The Company adopted the fair value recognition provisions of SFAS No. 123R using the modified prospective transition method.
-Under this transition method, stock-based compensation cost recognized beginning July 1, 2005 includes the straight-line compensation cost for (a) all share-based payments granted prior to July 1, 2005, but not yet vested, based on the grant date fair values used in the pro-forma disclosures under the original SFAS No. 123 and (b) all share-based payments granted on or after July 1, 2005, in accordance with the provisions of SFAS No. 123R.
+Under this transition method, stock-based compensation cost recognized beginning July 1, 2005 includes the straight-line compensation cost for (a) all share-based payments granted prior to July 1, 2005, but not yet vested, based on the grant date fair values used in the pro forma disclosures under the original SFAS No. 123 and (b) all share-based payments granted on or after July 1, 2005, in accordance with the provisions of SFAS No. 123R.